aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Goto.md

 # Goto

-Replace the input string by a particular dialogue line or a randomly selected one from a list and continue processing at the start of the new string.
+Redirect to a particular dialogue line or a randomly selected one from a list.
 This has support for appending commands and to not blank the textbox before the replacement.

 ## Syntax